The Hong Kong Mikva

 Women

-• Regular hours: from sunset.
+• Regular hours: 7 - 9 pm.

 • Friday and Jewish holidays: From candle lighting time until one hour after candle lighting time.